netas-ankara/easyrules/README.md

+**The library has been modified so it can work with jdk 1.7 Please consider using the original library.
+Use this branch if you are out of options.**

+**4d88da086d16cd32e54c239140b84228007784c2**

 ## What is Easy Rules?

 Easy Rules is a Java rules engine inspired by an article called *"[Should I use a Rules Engine?](http://martinfowler.com/bliki/RulesEngine.html)"* of [Martin Fowler](http://martinfowler.com/) in which Martin says: